 Calvin College is accredited by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools.
-It is also accredited by the American Chemical Society.
+It is also accredited by the American Chemical Society and by the National Council for Accreditation of Teacher Education.
 It is on the American Association of University Women list of institutions qualified for membership in the association.
 It maintains membership in the American Council on Education, the Association of American Colleges, American Association of Colleges for Teacher Education, College Entrance Examination Board, National Education Association, the Mathematical Association of America, the Michigan Academy of Sciences, Arts, and Letters, and the American Mathematical Society.
-It is a member of the Christian College Coalition.
+It is a member of the Christian College Coalition and an affiliate member of the American Society for Engineering Education.